 If you are trying to determine if you need a cane, ask yourself the following questions:

-- Do you freely and easily walk on a daily basis?
+- Do you have trouble walking freely and easily on a daily basis?

-- Can you walk without pain on a daily basis?
+- Can you walk with pain on a daily basis?

 - Are you ever afraid of injuring yourself or falling while walking?

 - Do you ever have trouble with balance or stability while walking?